-I really wanted a book that showed that shapes are found in real life.
-So, each of the pages has items that are seen in regular day-to-day life (traffic lights, food, windows, kites, etc.).
-Back when I was teaching my toddler the shapes, I remember that he had a really hard time until he realized that shapes were all around us.
+This book shows shapes that are found in real life.
+Each page has items that are seen in regular day-to-day life (traffic lights, food, windows, kites, etc.).
+When I was teaching my toddler shapes, he had a hard time until he realized that shapes were all around us.
 There is a simple shape matching page at the end of the quiet book, but all of the other pages use objects from daily life.

 First, print off all the pages of the Shape Quiet Book.
 Laminate the first 10 pages as they are.
 The last three pages contain the pieces that will go on the pages of the quiet book.
 Cut out each of the pictures and laminate them.